New York City to hold ticker-tape parade honoring Women's World Cup Champions

 The team will be honored with a parade up the Canyon of Heroes starting at 9:30 a.m.

-You can watch the parade on Channel 7.
-We will also be streaming on abc7NY.com and on the app.
+You can watch the parade streaming online and on the app.
+Viewers in New York City can watch on Channel 7.

 The procession will move down the section of Broadway between the Battery and City Hall in Manhattan, with large crowds expected.